Push Messaging

 ...

-package your.package;
+package your.application.package;

 import com.google.firebase.messaging.FirebaseMessagingService;